Bank of Ireland PPI Claim

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Ireland, PPI may have been attached to a customer's policy by Bank of Ireland, in some cases without their knowledge.
-Bank of Ireland may have denied a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Ireland, PPI may have been added to a customer's policy by Bank of Ireland, in some cases without their knowledge.
+Bank of Ireland may have declined a credit application if PPI was refused by the customer.

 Bank of Ireland PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Ireland.